Low-Frequency/Klipper-Git-Backup/README.md

 `UNIT`: The time unit for the interval.

-Changing `USER`, `REPO`, `REMOTE`, `FOLDER` and `BREAK` is not advised unless you know what you're doing.
+Changing the variables below the marked section is not advised unless you know what you're doing.

 ## Restoring the config

 The script sets up a custom command for this.

-If you need to restore your config files, you have two options:

-1. Restoring to your existing installation with the git repo already configured
-2. Restoring to a new installation

-Just execute the following command and follow the instructions to choose from the availabe options:
+If you need to restore your config files just execute the following command and follow the instructions to choose from the availabe options:
 ```shell
 restore
 ```